Everest Base Camp Facts: An Exciting and Adventurous Journey

 Would you believe me if I said there was another mountain in the world that is superior to Everest?
 Most likely not, because the peak isn't nearly as well-known as Everest.

 However, if we compare the length of the mountains from their base to their peak, Hawaii's Mauna Kea rises above Mount Everest with an elevation of 10,000m from the bottom.
+The mountain, however, is only about 4,000m above sea level from the water's surface to its highest point.

 Trekking to Everest Base Camp is a wonderful way for adventure travelers to get a taste of Mount Everest.
 The base camp, with its breathtaking vistas and rich history, is well worth the trip.
 Prepare for the high altitude and rough terrain by bringing adequate food and water, as well as appropriate clothing.